About the Job

 The following attributes would be an advantage:

-Please submit an application with your resume and answers to the following questions.
+To apply, please submit your resume together with answers to the following questions.
 Please note and respect the stated word limits for each question.